HackTheStacks/TeamDarWin-darwin-cluster/Random_sampler_of_images/README.md

 =================
 Select a random sample of 100 of the 35k image files and download them.
 Assumes "images" and "image_csvs" directories.

-The current (3:45p December 4th, 2016) /data/amnh/darwin/samples folder was created by running "sample_images.py" as of commit ### on a different machine and scp the results to the server.
+The current (3:45p December 4th, 2016) /data/amnh/darwin/samples folder was created by running "sample_images.py" on a different machine and scp the results to the server.
 Subsequent modifications have not been tested, but should make the script runnable on the server and keep a log of which images and csvs were found.

 Sample labeling
 ===============